yaomingming66/cs425-mps/docs/mp1/README.md

 ## Design Document

 We use a combination of ISIS algorithm and R-Multicast to ensure Reliable Total-Ording.
 The ISIS algorithm can guarantee Total-Ording, R-Multicast to ensure reliable Multicast.
 In addition, we also assume that once a node loses its TCP connection, it will be evicted from the Group (A failed node will not become alive again).
+There will also have a timeout (6 secs) to reject all message send from a crashed process that still not announce their final seq number.

 ### Proof of correctness